Spain

 Natural Disasters

 The heat also presents a risk of wildfires, and in some parts of the country, occasional flooding can occur.
-But in general, there’s nothing you should worry too much about.
+Overall, there’s not much to worry about regarding natural disasters.

 Wildlife